-You go through no Florida towns along the way; it's a straight shot from Orlando to the white sand beaches of Brevard County.
+You do not go through any Florida towns along the way from Orlando.
+It a straight shot across rural lands to the white sand beaches of Brevard County.

 Cocoa is in the heart of Brevard County and the Space Coast.
 Take the bridges across the Indian and Banana Rivers and you will be in Cocoa Beach.

 Cocoa was founded by early settlers, mostly fishermen, before the Civil War.
 The area was first called Indian River City, but the U.S. Postal Department said the name was too long.

 Several stories still circulate among Cocoa old timers as to how the town got its name.

 The version I prefer is the one that said the mail used to come by river boat and was placed in an empty tin box labeled Baker's Cocoa.
 The box was nailed to a piling in the river next to downtown.